EnricGDV/Research-TDD/README.md

 **Physics and Collisions:** Analysis of the functionality of collisions and physics of the game (Are they realistic?
 To which objects are they applied?)

+**Network:** Only needed in the case that the game has online features.

 ### 6  Code Style
 Every project should follow a **homogeneous set of rules** for all the code that is implemented by the different programmers so that the project has better intelligibility for any interested people who might see it and also for the participants.
 Having a homogeneous code style is a very easy way to avoid time of debugging and fixing errors.
 The strictness of the code style guidelines is different in every team, but some examples of conventions would be: